Mcfarlanejo/circuit-simulator/README.md

 ![image](https://github.com/Mcfarlanejo/circuit-simulator/assets/64822697/1989f834-0c56-4384-b868-8bc6a8cdc032)
   ![image](https://github.com/Mcfarlanejo/circuit-simulator/assets/64822697/2aac9703-3126-4590-9a86-3d6eee128d54)

 This is what our circuit simulator application now looks like.
-The fundamentals of connecting wires, operating multimeter devices, switch functionality and environment have all been implemented to create a realistic setting where people can learn to connect electrical circuits before handling them in real-world situations.
+The fundamentals of connecting wires, operating a multimeter device, switch functionality and environment have all been implemented to create the start of a realistic setting where people can learn to connect electrical circuits before handling them in real-world situations.